KomodoPlatform/developer-docs/docs/005-installations/_019-common-runtime-parameters.md

 `sendfreetransactions` instructs the daemon to send transactions as zero-fee transactions if possible.
 The default value is 0.

+#### :pushpin: Examples:

-> Using sendfreetransactions as a default value in the coin's .conf file:
+Using sendfreetransactions as a default value in the coin's .conf file:

 ```
   sendfreetransactions=0